CUManiar/digital_14_seat_geek_api/README.md

 **iOS**

-1. Start the terminal and cd to the project directory
+1. Start the terminal and go to the project directory
 2. Run command: `open -a Simulator` - It will open up the iOS device
 3. Run Command: `flutter run` - It will start the app in the iOS Simulator